materight/ais-projects/natural_language_understanding/assignment01/report.md

 ## Exercise 3
 **Check if a given list of tokens (segment of a sentence) forms a subtree.** \
 Implemented in function `is_subtree(sentence, subtree)`, it parses a sentence and checks a correspondence between the given `subtree` variable and the subtrees of each token in the `subtree` list.
-By doing this, we are able to check for all possible root of the given `subtree` if there is a correspondence in the `sentence` in input.
+By doing this, we are able to check for the subtrees of all possible root of the given `subtree` if there is a correspondence in the input `sentence`.
-- **Input:** a sentence (string) and a subtree (list of strings, where each string is a token).
+- **Input:** a sentence (string) and a subtree (*ordered* list of strings, where each string is a token).
 - **Output:** True/False.

 ## Exercise 4